lrtsuser/LRTS/dataset/README.md

 We provide open access to LRTS on Zenodo.org.
 Due to size limit, it is put into multiple zip files.
 Download all zip files and decompress to get the entire dataset (~60GB).

+*We are currently in the processing of putting all the data on Zenodo, due to its large size/scale, it may take a while to process.
+Please check back in a while*

 [LRTS: Dataset of Long-Running Test Suites (Part 1)](https://zenodo.org/records/10421200)

 [LRTS: Dataset of Long-Running Test Suites (Part 2)](https://zenodo.org/records/10421091)